NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Savior of Air.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in the Acrobatics skill, plus either Elemental Lords Lore or a Lore skill related either to one of the Elemental Planes (such as Plane of Air Lore).
-You gain the [[Feats/Cat Fall|Cat Fall]] skill feat.
+You gain the [[Cat Fall|Cat Fall]] skill feat.
 Add **Auran** to the list of additional languages you can learn for having a high Intelligence modifier.

 * * *